-As director of a large first-year writing program, first at Eastern Michigan University and then at Virginia Tech, I have over the past eight years enacted an administrative philosophy guided by the following principles and tenets.
+As director of a large first-year writing program, first at Eastern Michigan University and then at Virginia Tech, I have over the past ten years enacted an administrative philosophy guided by the following principles and tenets.

-I am a proponent of network studies, a transdisciplinary field concerned with discerning patterns manifest among links and nodes in many different areas of interconnected activity (from physics to marketing, authorship to anthropology).
+I am a proponent of network studies, a transdisciplinary field concerned with discerning patterns manifest among links, nodes, and cluster events in many different areas of interconnected activity (from physics to marketing, authorship to anthropology).
 As such, networks hold promising explanatory power both for how a program's design interacts with many other entities on campus (writing centers, WAC initiatives, General Education, college and university mission, assessment, and accreditation) and also how its constitutive parts, importantly including people, materials, and activities, are themselves interdependent and co-operative.
 Networks offer ways of modeling accessibly both the simple and the complex, whether such figures express links in the ways one course's outcomes bear inflection in another course, or when mapping a curriculum, or when illustrating an organizational chart.
 Further, because network studies consider scalability (i.e., the extent to which what appears at one scale of activity bears consequence or insight for other scales) and dynamism (i.e., the extent to which network structures are relatively fixed or fluid), they offer a framework with which to better address a range of issues, large and small.

 My commitment to infrastructure bears out in the effortful, intentional design and development of accessible curricular materials, the curation of digital archives of exemplary teaching documents (e.g., award-winning teaching portfolios), and the open-ended creation and maintenance of listservs and wiki entries tailored to emerging needs expressed by students and by instructional staff of all ranks.
 Paradoxically, program infrastructure must be adaptive but also sustaining; it must, as much as possible, respond quickly to contingencies while also forecasting ahead to a longer horizon.
 A successful, durable program infrastructure listens to its constituents and, as well, to wider institutional stakeholders.
-Stwardship for a robust infrastructure must be shared widely, and for such an infrastructure to sustain, it must have continuous advocacy because as it gains hold, it is prone to drawing less and less attention to itself, and thus being taken for granted.
+Stewardship for a robust infrastructure must be shared widely, and for such an infrastructure to sustain, it must have continuous advocacy because as it gains hold, it is prone to drawing less and less attention to itself, and thus being taken for granted.

 Relations and Collectives

-Whereas networks favor structural interconnection and intermixing at differentiated scales, relations and collectives prove to be powerfully complementary principles in their emphases on slightly more human-focused sociality, alliance, shared history, and culture building.
+While networks favor structural interconnection and intermixing at differentiated scales, relations and collectives prove to be powerfully complementary principles in their emphases on slightly more human-focused sociality, alliance, shared history, and culture building.
 Malea Powell's work has helped to shape my thinking here, particularly where she asks us to consider students not as isolates but as collectives who are entangled in complex webs of influence, heritage, and significance.
 I extend this to my approach to program administration, seeking continuously to boost opportunities for professional and social interactions, e.g., incentivizing in right measure self-sponsored and ad hoc forms of pedagogical support, such as teaching circles and conference panel proposals.
-In effect, foregrounding relations and collectives also inflects a program with an ethic of horizontal resourcefulness, which entrusts instructors to turn toward and seek generative interactions together.
+In effect, foregrounding relations and collectives also inflects a program with an ethic of horizontal resourcefulness, which entrusts faculty and graduate students to turn toward and seek generative interactions together.